For Individuals with Traumatic Brain Injury

 For a survivor of traumatic brain injury (TBI), the transition to living in the community can be overwhelming, frustrating and downright scary.
 The myriad of choices and demands of everyday living are often more than the individual can confidently handle.
 Yet, most survivors strive to regain some semblance of a normal and productive life.

 Following inpatient rehabilitation, most individuals with TBI need ongoing supportive services to help them adjust to their new limitations and become as independent as possible.
 The Transitional Rehabilitation Center provides counseling, life skills training, cognitive groups, behavioral programming and social and recreational opportunities, along with whatever it may take to help participants begin the next phase of their life.
 Services are provided in an outpatient congregate setting, with the goals of improving or maintaining the participant’s skills and ability to live as independently as possible in the community, including a return to school or work, as appropriate.
 The hospital-based service meets the designation of a structured day program as defined by the New York State TBI Waiver Program.
 Please refer to the links at the bottom of this page.

 Upon admission to the program, participants receive a cognitive/behavioral assessment that serves as the basis for the individual and team members to develop a productive plan.
-Each participant has their own primary staff, who is charged with developing, securing and coordinating services in the home and the community.
-The staff collaborates with the individual and family to ensure that all services are being provided and received effectively.
+Each participant has their own primary staff, who is charged with developing detailed goal plans and coordinating services in the home and the community.
+The staff collaborates with the individual, family and team to ensure that all services are being provided and received effectively.